MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/MyA-Adoption/Team-adopt-implement.md

 | Reduce my after-hours collaboration to achieve a better work-life balance | <li>After hours<li>Emails sent/received outside business hours<li>Hours in after-hours meetings	| Spend less than 1 hour per week collaborating outside of business hours |
 |Spend more time with the people in my network who are aligned with my top priorities |“Your Time Investments” metrics:<li>Meeting time <li>Response rate<li>Read rate<li>1:1 meetings | Spend 2 more hours per week with select important contacts (that is, move a person from “right to left” in your “Your Time Investments” map in your dashboard) |

-The team goal discussion should articulate an appropriate goal for the team.
-If only the goal-focus area is defined by the end of the meeting and not the specifics, send a brief goal-setting survey after the meeting in which you ask a few questions to confirm the goal area and a measurable target.
+The team goal discussion should result in an appropriate goal for the team.
+If only the goal-focus area is defined by the end of the meeting and not the specifics though, send a brief goal-setting survey after the meeting in which you ask a few questions to confirm the goal area and a measurable target.

-If the team discussion could not define a goal because of resistance from a participant, solicit feedback from that person and address their resistance.

 Here is an example of a goal-setting survey:
  * Do you agree with the team goal to add more focus hours every week?
 Yes/No
    * If no, please explain why not.
  * Please select how many hours the team should aim to add: 2, 3, 4, 5, other

+Seek additional feedback from team members who do not agree with the team goal.
+Make sure these people are heard and think carefully about ways to integrate their feedback into the program (See Managing Resistance).

 ## Data sharing